-The application of the above exemption rules as well as additional exemptions are exclusively decided by the Fair for Life certification body.
+The application of the above exemption rules as well as additional exemptions are exclusively decided by the Fair for Life CB.

-g) Once Fair for Life products are packed in their final consumer packaging in the name of a certified Fair for Life brandholder company, no further control requirements apply.
+h) Once Fair for Life products are packed in their final consumer packaging in the name of a certified Fair for Life brand holder company, no further control requirements apply.

 It is expected that through application of the chain of custody requirements, Fair for Life keeps an overview on the product flow of Fair for Life certified products into different consumer markets.
-When a Fair for Life certification chain is very short, e.g. the producer company and its associated processors also act as Fair Trade buyers and brand holders of the final consumer packaged product, IMO reserves the right to require registration of the main distributors of the products in different markets and to be able to spot-check traceability and fair handling requirements of Fair for Life certified products.
+When a Fair for Life certification chain is very short, e.g. the producer company and its associated processors also act as Fair Trade buyers and brand holders of the final consumer packaged product, the CB reserves the right to require registration of the main distributors of the products in different markets and to be able to spot-check traceability and fair handling requirements of Fair for Life certified products.

-1.1.3.4 Intermediate Handlers and Contracted Manufacturers
+1.1.3.4 Intermediate Handlers and Contracted Processors

-h) For labelling of the final product as Fair for Life certified, any intermediate handlers of Fair for Life certified products must be registered as authorised handlers of Fair for Life products.
+i) For labelling of the final product as Fair for Life certified, any intermediate handlers of Fair for Life certified products must be registered as authorised handlers of Fair for Life products or become certified as Fair for Life handler.

 The intermediate handler is any trading or processing company who purchases Fair for Life certified products from Fair for Life certified handlers (not directly from Fair Trade producers' operations) and who sells not yet consumer labelled products to other traders as Fair for Life certified.
 Any company who labels and markets a Fair for Life final consumer product is considered a Fair for Life brand holder (see requirements in 1.1.3.3)).
-Retail of ready packed Fair for Life products is not subject of control under the Fair for Life programme i) Registered intermediate handlers are neither audited nor certified, but they must ensure traceability and demonstrate decent working conditions according to the requirements defined in Module 4 Fair for Life Handling Operations, Part II.
+Retail of ready packed Fair for Life products is not subject of control under the Fair for Life programme